danilaplee/rust-html-parser/README.md

 # TGNEWS

-## The binary is already in the folder - ./tgnews
+## The binary for debian is already in the folder - ./tgnews

 ### A telegram competition nlu news parser written in rust